List of Known Space characters: Nick Sohl

 Nicholas Brewster Sohl is a Belter, born in the mid 21st century.
 He is First Speaker for the Belt Political Section when Phssthpok the Pak Protector arrives in the Solar System in the early 22nd century.

-Sohl and Lucas Garner track Phssthpok and Jack Brennan to Mars, where they find that Brennan has become a Protector himself (and has killed Phssthpok).
+Sohl and Lucas Garner track Phssthpok and Jack Brennan to Mars, where they find that Brennan has become a Protector himself, and has killed Phssthpok.

 Speaker-to-Animals

-Speaker-to-Animals (later known as Chmeee) is a junior diplomat who is trained to deal with other species without reflexively killing them.
+Speaker-to-Animals (later known as Chmeee) is a junior diplomat, trained to deal with other species without reflexively killing them.
 He is recruited by Nessus, a Pierson's Puppeteer, as a member of an expedition to explore the Ringworld.